 Remember, use POP3 or IMAP; do not mix the two.
 Doing so will cause all sorts of problems.

 Where to buy IMAP or POP email hosting

 I use IMAP with private hosting for business purposes.
-It allows the maximum flexibility, and companies such as Google and Microsoft have excellent business email products that use IMAP.
+It allows maximum flexibility, and companies like Google and Microsoft have excellent business email products that use IMAP.

-The benefit of a reputable company for your email is that because mail is stored on the remote server, you need to ensure security is reliable.
+The benefit of a reputable company for your email is that because mail is stored on a remote server, you need to ensure security is reliable.

-Alternatives are companies like Namecheap, or any other host for that matter, who offer private email services.
+Alternatives are companies like Namecheap, or any other host, for that matter, who offers private email services.

-You don’t need to go for private email hosting to use IMAP and POP3.
-Most hosting companies (a few specialize Managed WordPress Hosting companies excluded) allow you to create email accounts with your hosting plan, although your storage amount may have a per mailbox limit.
+You don’t need private email hosting to use IMAP and POP3.
+Most hosting companies (a few specialized Managed WordPress Hosting companies excluded) allow you to create email accounts with your hosting plan.
+However, your storage amount may have a per mailbox limit.

 If you store a lot of emails, you may want to check before purchasing.
 Again, all these companies allow you the choice between IMAP and POP.

-So, quite plainly, if you want to access your emails anywhere, and for it to remain synced, choose IMAP.
+So, if you want to access your emails anywhere and for them to remain synced, choose IMAP.